google/pienoon/Readme.md

 #### Version Requirements

-These are the minimum required versions for building LiquidFun on OS X:
+These are the minimum required versions for building Splat on OS X:

 -   OS X: Mavericks 10.9.1.
 -   Xcode: 5.0.1